Skip to main content

 MCAT Scores

-Prospective students should plan to take the MCAT exam no later than September prior to the year of matriculation.
-We will not use MCAT scores that are not valid.
-Every cycle, we will post the last exam date we will accept MCAT scores from, on our website as well as in the Medical School Admissions Requirements (MSAR).
+The AAMC offers the MCAT exams between January and September and prospective students should plan to take the MCAT exam no later than September of the year they plan to apply to our medical school; your MCAT scores must be valid.
+Prior to every AMCAS cycle, we will post the last MCAT exam date we will accept MCAT scores on our website, as well as in the Medical School Admissions Requirements (MSAR).
 Please use the table in this link to determine which AMCAS cycles your MCAT scores are valid. https://www.med.unc.edu/admit/requirements/academic-requirements/

 GPAs that are significantly below our averages